raiden-network/raiden/docs/api_walkthrough.rst

 Token payments
 ==============

 For the token payment example it is assumed a node is connected to the RTT token network as mentioned above.
-In this case the node is connected to five peers, since the standard ``connect()`` parameters were used.
+In this case the node is connected to five peers.

 .. _payments: